 Directions -> how much effort will this take?

 Every missing field pushes the customer into uncertainty.
 Every clear field lowers the psychological cost of choosing.
+Uncertainty is friction, and friction is the quiet tax that sends people to the next result — the one that answered the question you left blank.

-Part III: Photos Are Proof of Life
+Photos Are Proof of Life

 A local profile without current photos feels abandoned.

 Photos show the room, the product, the team, the vehicle, the completed work, the entrance, the parking, the process.
 They answer questions before the customer asks them.
+They also do quiet emotional work — a lit interior, a clean counter, a smiling technician mid-job all say this is safe, this is real, people are here.

 Google publishes photo and video policies because images are part of the trust system.
 They should be accurate, relevant, and representative.
 A profile filled with generic stock images may look polished, but it does not feel local.